blocknotes/rspec-instrumentation/README.md

 ### New Relic

-- Configure New Relic on your application
+- Configure New Relic on your application (also adding the gem 'newrelic_rpm' to the Gemfile)
 - Add an initializer in your app (_config/initializers/new_relic.rb_) with:

 ```rb